g105b/sass-app/README.md

 SassApp
 =======

-UI components for native-feeling mobile web apps, using simple Sass and very little pure JavaScript.
+UI components for native-feeling mobile web apps, using simple modular Sass and very little pure JavaScript.

 List of components